Azure/azure-cli/doc/configuring_your_machine.md

   ```

 #### Visual Studio Code
-  Click on the Debug icon in the Activity Bar on the side of Visual Studio Code, and select `Azure CLI Tests` from the drop down menu.
-Press the play icon to start executing the tests.
-To add custom arguments to the test command, press the gear icon beside the drop down menu and modify the `args` field in `launch.json`.
+  Click on the Debug icon in the Activity Bar on the side of Visual Studio Code, and select `Azdev Scripts` from the drop down menu.
+To execute `azdev` commands via Visual Studio Code, you will need to press the gear icon beside the drop down menu and modify the `args` field in `launch.json`.
 Make sure that any modification of `launch.json` is not included in your pull requests.

 #### Visual Studio
   Select `Test > Windows > Test Explorer` and click `Run All` in the Test Explorer pane.